 I hear you.
 I’m with you.
 In fact, we’re ALL with you!
 If there are over 7 billion people in the world and about 20% of them are “chronic procrastinators”, there are many people feeling just like you.
 In fact, 95% of procrastinators want to reduce their procrastination habits or at least reduce the impact it makes on their lives, both professionally and personally.

-And that’s why I’m here to teach you the science of procrastination and strategies to actually procrastinate less.
+And that’s why I’m here to teach you how to stop procrastinating and strategies to actually overcome procrastination.

 First things first, what is procrastination, exactly?
 I love James Clear’s definition: